- How To

 How to Buy

 To purchase with a credit card, simply click on the "Buy Now" button under the circuit board photo above.
-We can ship anywhere in the world within 10 business days.* If you prefer to pay by check or company purchase order, please contact us or call 866-653-6233.
+We can ship anywhere in the world within 10 business days.*

 * We ship internationally by U.S. Priority Mail, which aims to reach anywhere in the world within 7 days.
 However, we can't control customs delays going into your country, which may affect your specific shipping times.